“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Back to menu

 Digital technology is transforming the retail industry, revealing a wide range of opportunities for skilled managers with up-to-date knowledge and creative retailing ideas.
-Graduates of the University of Bolton’s BSc (Hons) Business Management (Retail) degree taught at our London Academic Centre by our learning partners Regent College London, also receive the CMI Level 5 Diploma in Leadership and Management.
+By studying the University of Bolton's BSc (Hons) Business Management (Retail) taught at our London Academic Centre by our learning partners Regent College London, you'll learn how to organise, plan and analyse the business activities essential for efficiently managing a retail business.

 Mode of Study: